 The drive from Jackson to Yellowstone goes through the beautiful Grand Teton National Park.
 We would be staying here at the end of the trip, so we didn’t stop at Grand Teton on the way to Yellowstone.

 We entered Yellowstone National Park at the South Entrance.
-It was quite busy here and the signs were warning travellers that all Yellowstone accommodation and camping facilities were fully booked.
+It was quite busy here and the signs were warning travelers that all Yellowstone accommodation and camping facilities were fully booked.
 So make sure to book well in advance!

 - Driving distance: 115 miles (185 km)